How the Test Was Won: Reception

+Viewing figures

+The episode earns a 2.3 rating and was watched by 6.53 million viewers, which was the 43rd most-watched show that week.

+Critical response

 Since airing, the episode received mixed reviews from television critics.

 Steve Heisler of The A.V.
 Club wrote: "I'm sorry, but 'How The Test Was Won' was about as low as things get these days—the worst of the season by far, and quite possibly one of the worst episodes I've watched in this brave 'new' era of yellow people."
 He gave the episode a C−.

 Erich Asperschlager of TV Verdict commented: "Despite three strong set-ups and a great first act, the episode barely got off the ground, crash landing long before its what-the-heck Footloose finale.
 There might have been enough time for Homer hilarity if they hadn’t dedicated so much time to the meandering and ultimately boring story of Skinner trying to keep his dull charges safe after they get stranded in Capital City."

 Robert Canning of IGN gave the episode an 8.8/10, calling it "a smart, very funny half hour" and praising the couch gag and Homer's sub-plot but adding that the ending "didn't quite live up to what preceded it".
 The episode was also named the best of the season by the website.